AltSchool rebrands itself Altitude Learning as cofounders step aside

 Going forward, AltSchool’s four lab schools will be operated by a new partner, Higher Ground Education.
 AltSchool, in turn, will rebrand itself Altitude Learning this fall and refocus resources on the development and expansion of its personalized learning platform, used today by 40 districts and schools representing 300,000 students.
 In addition, Ventilla and his fellow cofounder, Bharat Mediratta (also an ex-Googler), will graduate to board roles, paving the way for Ben Kornell and Devin Vodicka, two leaders with deep education backgrounds, to take the reins.

 “I think historically we were in a position that every startup is in—you take what you have and you represent where you’re going,” Ventilla says of the transition.
 “But I think now we’re in a place where we have real results.
 We have schools nationwide that you can talk to, that you can visit, that you can see what the platform is doing.
 That’s what we need to be leading with going forward: the results.
-That’s much more compelling than a more general notion of what technology can do or how Silicon Valley can help or what two former Googlers can contribute to education.”
+That’s much more compelling than a more general notion of what technology can do or how Silicon Valley can help, or what two former Googlers can contribute to education.”

 In its next iteration, the company will follow a more traditional education playbook, in terms of sales strategy, and expand the services it offers in conjunction with its core learning platform.
 Teacher training, for example, will become a priority.
 And content, which at one time the company avoided, will now be made available.